Starting solid foods….there really are not a lot of rules!

 1. Should I start with rice cereal first?

 Traditionally rice cereal has been the first food for babies in this country…for years!
 Why?
 Well, it is convenient, it is easy to mix and feed, and it is iron fortified.
 Iron stores from Mom may begin to deplete after the first 6 months, so foods with iron are often started first.
-There is a lot of debate about white rice cereal, but rice cereal does not HAVE to be first.
-There is certainly other whole grain cereals with iron fortification and there is no reason why a baby can’t have pureed meats at 6 months too.
+There is a lot of debate about white rice cereal, especially with the recent reports regarding arsenic levels in rice cereals.
+Rice cereal does not HAVE to be first.
+There are certainly other choices for first foods such as whole grain cereals, like oatmeal with iron fortification.
+There is no reason why a baby can’t have pureed meats at 6 months too.
 I think we should look at other foods besides rice for a first food.

 2. Should I start with green vegetables first, then yellow, and then fruit?